-Our team has four dually-trained physicians with post-graduate specialization in Neurology and Psychiatry who can provide a comprehensive and integrated evaluation of complex clinical presentations with symptoms lying at the interface between these specialties.
+Our team has two dually-trained physicians with post-graduate specialization in Neurology and Psychiatry and 12 with subspecialty certification in Behavioral Neurology and Neuropsychiatry who can provide a comprehensive and integrated evaluation of complex clinical presentations with symptoms lying at the interface between these specialties.

 Evaluation by a psychiatrist subspecialist with expertise in the assessment, diagnosis and treatment of complex mental disorders occurring in later life.

 Evaluation by a social worker who specializes in the psychosocial issues related to neurological conditions and provides patient and family advocacy, appropriates resources and benefits, lifespan-planning, and supportive counseling.